mauriora/Utils-SPFx-Controls-React/README.md

 ### MessageBar

-HOC have been created for standard message bar cases.
+A HOC have been created for standard message bar cases.
 The MessageBar should be used instead of a intrusive messagebox when practicle.

 ## Getting Started